awslabs/aws-cloudfront-extensions/docs-ig/en/regions.md

 ## Regional deployment

-As of August 2022, this solution is supported in the following AWS Regions:
+As of March 2023, this solution is supported in the following AWS Regions:

 | Region Name | Region ID |
 |----------|--------|